richardtallent/vue-simple-calendar/README.md

 *Note in the above, `event` refers to the calendar "event" involved in the activity, not the DOM "event".
 The word "event" here is a bit overloaded.*

+### Component Events Breaking change in 2.0
-**Breaking change in 2.0**: Prior to 2.0, `dragEventOverDate` was undocumented and called `dragEventDragOverDate`, and all dragging-related user events emitted the calendar event's *id* as the first argument rather than the calendar event itself.
+Prior to 2.0, `dragEventOverDate` was undocumented and called `dragEventDragOverDate`, and all dragging-related user events emitted the calendar event's *id* as the first argument rather than the calendar event itself.
 Since not all calendar events will have an ID and the parent will probably want access to the actual calendar event, I changed these Vue events to emit the original calendar event, not just its id.

 ## Slots